Recruit4Vets - FAQs

 Should I register with more than one agency?

 You are free to register with as many agencies as you like, however, we recommend that you only register with one or a maximum of two.
-Being over-represented and having lots of agencies sending your CV to the same client will be seriously detrimental to your chances of securing a position.
+Being over-represented and having lots of agencies sending your CV to the same client can be detrimental to your chances of securing a position.
 The same applies to registering with or applying to jobs on 'Job Boards', most job boards sell candidate CVs and contact details to agencies and employers so you could find yourself unintentionally registered with multiple agencies.
 Be selective and choose the recruiters who are interested in providing you with the best and most relevant advice for your job search.
 A good start for deciding which agency to choose will be a recommendation from a friend or colleague.

 Should I tell you which jobs I have already applied for?

-Your recruiter is there to help you source your next job and to provide you with advice and recommendations which are going to help with your job search.
+Your recruiter is here to help you source your next job and to provide you with advice and recommendations which are going to help with your job search.
 It is important therefore that you provide your recruiter with honest and genuine information about what you do and don't want.
 If you have specific requirements or your search criteria changes let your recruiter know as soon as possible, a good recruiter will be speaking to 10-20 potential clients on your behalf and they need accurate and up to date information about your requirements.

 Where can I get more information?